 Gender inequality in private equity

-Prequin’s latest study, from October 2017, made me feel like I was stuck in a 1980s time warp.
-In private equity, women make up only 17.9% of all employees.
+Prequin’s latest study (pdf), from October 2017, showed that in private equity, women make up only 17.9% of all employees.
 And that includes marketing and investor relations functions.
 Look at investment positions, and the percentage of women falls to 14%.
 Narrow it down to senior employees, and it’s even lower, at 9% versus 24% for junior employees.
 For context, in the broader realm of finance – which doesn’t have a reputation for diversity itself – 25% of senior employees in 2016 were female, according to the Financial Times.

 It’s about time the PE industry addressed diversity issues more seriously, and the start of 2018 offers a golden opportunity.
 After a divisive 2017, the World Economic Forum, with an all-female list of co-chairs that any PE firm would be happy to hire, made “Creating a Shared Future in a Fractured World” the theme of its 2018 meeting.
 To the many PE deal-makers who attended the annual meeting, the challenge: make a resolution that in 2018, it’s time to fully include women in your firm’s future.
 It’s time for “Women.
 Fast forward.”